Lebbeke

 Lebbeke ([ˈlɛbeːkə]) is a municipality located in the Belgian province of East Flanders in the Denderstreek.
 The municipality comprises the towns of Denderbelle, Lebbeke proper and Wieze.
-In 2021, Lebbeke had a total population of 19.560.
+In 2021, Lebbeke had a total population of 19,560.
 The total area is 27.31 km².

 Lebbeke is home to the chocolate factory Callebaut.

 Events

 Metal Female Voices Fest is a heavy metal music festival held annually in Belgium since 2003.

 The Clay Cross in Lebbeke is a cyclo-cross race held in East Flanders.

-Current and former inhabitants
+The 2024 PDC Belgian Darts Open was held in Wieze.